Meet Pamela Gail Johnson, Founder The Society of Happy People (SOHP)

 Hi!
 If you’re looking for Pamela Gail, you found me!

 Some people see the glass as half full.
 Some people see the glass as half empty.
 But I believe if you have a glass you have a reason to grin.

 I grew up in a west Texas town that seemed large to me at the time, but now live in a big city.
 But regardless of where I live one of my favorite things is to get together for great conversations and good times.

-I started the Secret Society of Happy People in 1998 to provide a missing voice for those who are happy and want to express it without having other people rain on their parade.
+I started the Society of Happy People, formerly known as the Secret Society of Happy People, in 1998 to provide a missing voice for those who are happy and want to express it without having other people rain on their parade.

 I was named a semi-finalist in the search for the next Global Thought Leader in 2013.

 What makes me happy?
-Typical of an introvert, I enjoy simple things: yoga, cooking, drinking wine with friends, and my book club.
+Typical of an introvert, I enjoy simple things: yoga, cooking, chatting with friends and my book club.